Frequently Asked Questions

 What is Tell Us Once?

 Tell Us Once is a free government service that notifies multiple government departments of a death in a single step.
 It covers HMRC, DWP, the Passport Office, DVLA, and local council services.
-The registrar will give you a reference number to use.
+The registrar will give you a unique reference number, and you need to use the service within 28 days of getting that number.
 It is not available in Northern Ireland.

 What does Tell Us Once not cover?